glenkleidon/DUnitmTestRunner/README.md

 ```

 ## IDE integration - Minimal
 Using **BUILD EVENTS** in delphi, it is possible to prevent an application from building if the test cases fail.
-This is done by adding a **PRE Build Event** to Create the build Script, but dont run it.
+This is done by adding a **PRE Build Event** to Create the build Script without running it.
 Then in the **POST Build Event** run the script.

 ![Build Events](https://raw.githubusercontent.com/glenkleidon/DUnitmTestRunner/master/Docs/BuildEvents.PNG)

-When running the script, The TestRunner script will report that there has been a Test failure and the Application build will fail.
+When Delphi runs the script post build, The _*TestRunner.bat*_ script will report that there has been a Test failure and the Application build will fail.

 ![Build Failure In IDE](https://raw.githubusercontent.com/glenkleidon/DUnitmTestRunner/master/Docs/BuildFailedDueToFailedTest.PNG)

 ## Project Roadmap
  + Resource files not currently integrated.
-We know this might be annoying - its only the list.
+We know this might be annoying - an issue has been raised.
  + NUnit XML Report format.
 This will extend the "Open with" functionality
  + Delphi IDE Integration: Test WorkBench.
 Allows you to Select and run individual tests - in a similar way to Visual Studio.